Whatsapp Icon

 • Stay Active: Engaging in gentle exercises, as recommended by your healthcare provider, can boost your mood and energy levels.

 • Emotional Support: It's crucial to seek emotional support.
-This could be through counseling, support groups, or conversations with loved ones.
+This could be through counselling, support groups, or conversations with loved ones.
 Sharing your experiences can be therapeutic.

-• Rest and Relaxation: Ensure you get enough rest.
+• Rest: Ensure you get enough rest.
 Practices like meditation, yoga, or simply reading a book can help reduce stress.

 Remember, every person's experience with lymphoma treatment is unique.
 It's important to stay in close communication with your healthcare team and report any side effects or emotional difficulties you're experiencing.
 They can offer additional support services or adjust your treatment plan as needed.